lightmaster/Meteobridge-Weather34-Template/README.md

  Eric Rechlin Special thanks for originally creating the theme switching and extensive work on metrics/non metrics

  Boris at smartbedded (meteobridge) for ongoing support and upkeep of meteobridge

- Wim van der Kuil for the original meteobridge script

  David St John at weatherflow for providing hardware for testing and his non bias logical views